-There is NO SLIDING OR SLIDE TACKLING in IM rec soccer.
+There is NO SLIDING OR SLIDE TACKLING in IM rec soccer for outfield players.
 This rule applies to all players anywhere on the field.

 (Definitions) A slide occurs when a player leaves his/her feet and leads with his/her feet to play the ball anywhere on the field and contact is NOT made with an opponent.
 A slide tackle occurs when a player leaves his/her feet and leads with his/her feet to play the ball while the ball is in the proximity of another player.
 A slide tackle does not require that any contact occur between players.